Vicky Kaushal

-Vicky Kaushal ([ˈʋɪkːi ˈkɔːʃəl]; born 16 May 1988) is an Indian actor known for his work in Hindi films.
-Kaushal is the recipient of numerous accolades including a National Film Award and two Filmfare Awards, and has appeared in Forbes India's Celebrity 100 list of 2019.
+Vicky Kaushal ([ˈʋɪkːi ˈkɔːʃəl]; born 16 May 1988) is an Indian actor who works in Hindi films.
+He is the recipient of several accolades, including a National Film Award and three Filmfare Awards, and has appeared in Forbes India's Celebrity 100 list of 2019.

-After graduating with an engineering degree from Rajiv Gandhi Institute of Technology, He began his film career by assisting Anurag Kashyap in the 2012 crime drama Gangs of Wasseypur and went on to play minor roles in two of Kashyap's productions.
-His first leading role was in the 2015 independent drama Masaan, following which he starred in the psychological thriller Raman Raghav 2.0 (2016).
-Kaushal gained wider recognition in 2018 with supporting roles in Raazi and Sanju, two of the highest-grossing Hindi films of the year, winning the Filmfare Award for Best Supporting Actor for the latter.
+After graduating with an engineering degree from Rajiv Gandhi Institute of Technology, Kaushal began his career by assisting Anurag Kashyap in the crime drama Gangs of Wasseypur (2012) and played minor roles in films.
+His first leading role was in the independent drama Masaan (2015), following which he starred in Kashyap's psychological thriller Raman Raghav 2.0 (2016).
+Kaushal gained wider recognition in 2018 with supporting roles in the top-grossing dramas Raazi and Sanju, winning the Filmfare Award for Best Supporting Actor for the latter.

-A starring role as a military officer in the 2019 war film Uri: The Surgical Strike established Kaushal as a leading actor and won him the National Film Award for Best Actor.
-He earned critical acclaim for his portrayal of Udham Singh in the biopic Sardar Udham (2021), winning the Filmfare Award for Best Actor (Critics).
+His role as an army officer in the 2019 war film Uri: The Surgical Strike established Kaushal as a leading actor and won him the National Film Award for Best Actor.
+He earned further praise for his portrayal of Udham Singh in the biopic Sardar Udham (2021), winning the Filmfare Critics Award for Best Actor, and had commercial success in 2023 in the romantic comedy Zara Hatke Zara Bachke, the biopic Sam Bahadur and the comedy-drama Dunki.
+The last of these won him another Filmfare Award for Best Supporting Actor.
+The 2025 historical action film Chhaava, in which he portrayed Sambhaji, emerged as his highest-grossing release.

 In addition to his acting career, Kaushal endorses several brands and products, and has co-hosted and performed at award ceremonies.
-He is married to actress Katrina Kaif.
+He is married to actress Katrina Kaif, with whom he has a son.